JetBrains/teamcity-documentation/topics/csrf-protection.md

 * Information about failed CSRF attempts is logged into `TeamCity/logs/teamcity-auth.log` files.
 For more detailed diagnostics of the requests, enable the [debug-auth logging preset](reporting-issues.md#Logging+events).

 In case none of the listed steps help to resolve your problem, please contact our [support](https://confluence.jetbrains.com/display/TW/Feedback) and provide your `teamcity-auth.log` logs with the enabled teamcity-auth [logging preset](reporting-issues.md#Logging+events).

+## Troubleshooting
+{product="tcc"}

+When you face problems regarding CSRF protection in TeamCity, please contact our [support](https://confluence.jetbrains.com/display/TW/Feedback) and provide your `teamcity-auth.log` logs with the enabled teamcity-auth [logging preset](reporting-issues.md#Logging+events).